Donate Sponsor

 Do big cats wiggle before they pounce?

-It’s not just our pet cats who wiggle their butts, big cats such as lions, tigers, leopards and jaguars sometimes do this while hunting too.
-It’s most likely for the same reasons domesticated cats are thought to wiggle; to adjust their balance, check the stability of the ground and to warm up their muscles.
+It’s not only our pet cats who wiggle their butts.
+Big cats such as lions, tigers, leopards and jaguars sometimes do this while hunting too.
+It’s most likely for the same reasons domesticated cats are thought to wiggle:

 Why do cats lift one paw before pouncing?

-Like the butt wiggle, it’s likely that lifting a paw is another way cats might sometimes prepare themselves to pounce, particularly if they are anticipating needing to swat or catch something with their front paws as they do.
-There may be a few more steps in-between the paw lift and the pounce, but it’s probably another way for them to warm up for a big leap.
+Like the butt wiggle, lifting a paw could be another way cats prepare themselves to pounce.
+Particularly if they are anticipating needing to swat or catch something with their front paws as they leap.
+There may be a few more steps in-between the paw lift and the pounce.
+But it’s probably another way for them to warm up for a big leap.

 Find more advice about cats and hunting/play.